open-forest-observatory/automate-metashape/README.md

 `--output-path` Path where all imagery products (orthomosaic, point cloud, DEMs, mesh model, reports) will be written

-`--run-name`    The identifier for the run.
-Will be used in naming output files
+`--project-name`    The identifier for the project.
+Will be used in naming the project file and output files

 `--project-crs` Coordinate reference system EPSG code for outputs.
 Eg. _EPSG:26910_